 There are many causes of liver disease: some are congenital (i.e. present at birth) or hereditary, while others are acquired, secondary to a variety of causes.
 These causes include infections, exposure to certain drugs and toxins, and other metabolic issues.

 The average liver is a large organ (the second largest in the body, after the skin) that weighs about 1.5kg.
 The liver is situated in the upper right-hand side of the abdomen and is protected in part by the rib cage.

 It performs an innumerable amount of major functions in the body and plays a role in metabolism, immunity, digestion and the storage of nutrients.

 The liver secretes bile, which is stored in the gall bladder.
-After meals, the bile is released into the intestines to help with the digestion of fats and in the absorption of particular vitamins.
-The liver receives blood directly from the intestines and processes these nutrients in order for the body to use.
+After meals, bile is released into the small bowel to help with the digestion of fats and the absorption of certain vitamins.
+The liver receives blood directly from the whole gut and processes these nutrients so that the body can use them.